 The impacts of a proper administration

-By having water meters installed and a fair fee, residents started using the water reasonably.
-And since the water was not being wasted, they didn’t have to pay for excess consumption.
+By having water meters installed and a fair fee, residents started using the water responsibly.
+Since the water was not being wasted, they didn’t have to pay for excess consumption.
 Thanks to this, during their first year of administration, Polo’s Water saw a 25 percent reduction of the water pumped into the community, Ian said.

 “We are on an island where, in addition to the tourism potential, the greatest asset we have is drinking water, and we should take care of it,” the professional said.